andb0t/Fuxenpruefung/docs/README.md

 ## Download
-*No installation necessary!* Simply download the ready-made windows executable [here](https://github.com/andb0t/Fuxenpruefung/releases) and click!
+*No installation necessary!* Simply download the ready-made windows executable [here](https://github.com/andb0t/Fuxenpruefung/releases) and double-click the `fuxenpruefung.exe` executable!

 You will also find there a `.zip` file containing example questions to get you started with the questionnaire.